tpose-corp/mala-risk-screening/README.md

 2. Send every case's data to the hospital to keep for analysis
 3. Alert the hospital (app + LINE) on an alert case, or generate instant advice on a no-alert case

-**Out of MVP (stretch):** an AI chatbot (real pain source now — still unclear if staff- or patient-facing), AdminDashboard, automatic HOSxP/HIS integration
+**Out of MVP (stretch):** an AI chatbot for patients to chat with directly (real pain source now, confirmed patient-facing), AdminDashboard, automatic HOSxP/HIS integration

 ### User groups